AppDirectory/dillinger-sandstorm/.sandstorm/description.md

-Dillinger is a simple Markdown editor with a real-time preview.
-Dillinger doesn't allow multiple people to edit or collaborate on the same document.
+Dillinger is a Markdown editor with real-time rendering and collaborative editing.

 This is the Sandstorm port of [Dillinger](http://dillinger.io).